pathtofile/Sealighter/README.md

 # Like SilkETW?
 Yep, this plays in the same space as FuzzySec's [SilkETW](https://github.com/fireeye/SilkETW).
 But While Silk is more production-ready, this is designed for researchers like myself, and as such contains a number of features that I couldn't get with Silk, mostly due to the different Libary they used to power the tool.
 Please see [Here](docs/COMPARISION.md) for more information.

+# Intended Audience
+Probably someone who understands the basic of ETW, and really wants to dive into discovering what data you can glean from it.

 # Getting Started